Debian: Sarge and later releases (2005–present)

 The 3.1 Sarge release was made in June 2005.
 This release updated 73% of the software and included over 9,000 new packages.
-A new installer with a modular design, Debian-Installer, allowed installations with RAID, XFS and LVM support, improved hardware detection, made installations easier for novice users, and was translated into almost forty languages.
+A new installer with a modular design, Debian-Installer, allowed installations with redundant array of inexpensive disks (RAID), X file system XFS, and Logical Volume Manager (LVM) support, improved hardware detection, made installations easier for novice users, and was translated into almost forty languages.
 An installation manual and release notes were in ten and fifteen languages respectively.
-The efforts of Skolelinux, Debian-Med and Debian-Accessibility raised the number of packages that were educational, had a medical affiliation, and ones made for people with disabilities.
+The efforts of Skolelinux, Debian-Med and Debian-Accessibility raised the number of packages that were educational or had a medical affiliation, and of packages made for people with disabilities.

-In 2006, as a result of a much-publicized dispute, Mozilla software was rebranded in Debian, with Firefox forked as Iceweasel and Thunderbird as Icedove.
+In 2006, as a result of a much-publicized dispute, Mozilla software was rebranded in Debian.
 The Mozilla Corporation stated that software with unapproved modifications could not be distributed under the Firefox trademark.
-Two reasons that Debian modifies the Firefox software are to change the non-free artwork and to provide security patches.
-In February 2016, it was announced that Mozilla and Debian had reached an agreement and Iceweasel would revert to the name Firefox; similar agreement was anticipated for Icedove/Thunderbird.
+Two reasons that Debian had modified the Firefox software were to replace non-free artwork and to provide security patches.
+Consequently, Debian contained a fork of Firefox named Iceweasel and one of Thunderbird named Icedove.
+In February 2016, it was announced that Mozilla and Debian had reached an agreement and Iceweasel would revert to the name Firefox; a similar agreement was anticipated for Icedove/Thunderbird.

-A fund-raising experiment, Dunc-Tank, was created to solve the release cycle problem and release managers were paid to work full-time; in response, unpaid developers slowed down their work and the release was delayed.
+A fundraising experiment, Dunc-Tank, was created to solve the release cycle problem and release managers were paid to work full-time; in response, unpaid developers slowed down their work and the release was delayed.

 Debian 4.0 (Etch) was released in April 2007, featuring the x86-64 port and a graphical installer.
 Debian 5.0 (Lenny) was released in February 2009, supporting Marvell's Orion platform and netbooks such as the Asus Eee PC.
 The release was dedicated to Thiemo Seufer, a developer who died in a car crash.